 This course examines the history of sports from ancient times up through contemporary amateur and professional athletics.
 Students learn the current philosophical concepts related to modern-day sports.

 Graduates of 2-year sports management degree programs are typically only qualified for mid-level roles within the sports industry and individual organizations.
 Areas of potential employment include facility management, sports promotion and intercollegiate athletics.
-Salaries vary according to career, with the U.S. Bureau of Labor Statistics (BLS) reporting a median salary of $86,110 for facilities managers as of 2015 (www.bls.gov).
+Salaries vary according to career, with the U.S. Bureau of Labor Statistics (BLS) reporting a median salary of $96,180 for administrative services managers as of 2018 (www.bls.gov).